What does PASS mentoring offer you?

 - You guide first year students through their first year at Tilburg University, based on your own experiences.

 - You will have an unique opportunity to work on your personal branding by following free workshops.

-- You have the opportunity to start as a mentor during TOP Week (21 August - 25 August).
+- You have the opportunity to start as a mentor during TOP Week (last week of August).

 - You'll receive a financial compensation.

 You’ll have a lot of fun and make new friends!

 What is expected of you as a mentor?

 As a PASS-mentor, you will guide your students during their first year at Tilburg University.
 Therefore, you have to be available on campus a full year.
 During this year, you have the opportunity to develop skills by following several workshops.
 Furthermore, you will have to guide your students concerning study and integration.
 You will also meet with your group regularly during the year.

 On top of this, you will organize or attend informal activities together with your group.
 MAK organizes several informal activities throughout the year, such as the MAK beer cantus.
 On top of that, MAK organises the Development Day as a formal event with inspiring speakers like Rico Verhoeven, Tim Hofman and Sharon Hilgers of MyJewellery.